Conquest of Bakla: Campaign

 In 1608, Emperor Jahangir appointed Islam Khan Chishti as the Subahdar of Bengal, who continued his predecessors' campaigns to subdue the Baro-Bhuiyans and completely annex all of Bengal to the Mughal Empire.
-He sent a letter to Ramchandra requesting him to surrender and recognise Mughal subordination.
+He sent a letter to Ramchandra, requesting him to surrender and recognise Mughal subordination.
 Ramchandra rejected the letter and teamed up with Pratapaditya to develop a large army consisting of thousands of Bengalis and Afghans who were opposed to Mughal rule.

 In December 1611, Islam Khan dispatched two forces to South Bengal, one against Raja Pratapaditya of Jessore and the other against Raja Ramchandra of Bakla.
 He entrusted Syed Hakim with the command of a large army for the Bakla campaign.
-This was so the two Rajas could not come to each other's aid as they would be busy in their own battles.
+This was so that the two Rajas could not come to each other's aid as each would be busy in their own battles.
 Hakim was joined by leading Mughal generals of Bengal including Syed Kasu, Mirza Nuruddin, Islam Quli and Raja Satrajit.
 Along with a large fleet, the army consisted of 3000 infantry armed with matchlocks and 20 renowned elephants.
 The Brahmin ministers of Chandradwip advised Ramchandra to build forts opposite the Mughal forts to which he did so in Haludpur, Narayanpur, Kashipur, Nathullabad, Kagashura and Khudrakathi.
 Ramchandra appointed Jiban Krishna Roy as his naval chief and had hundreds of arks and boats constructed for his navy.
 The naval battle took place in the river around Shayestabad, Barisal town and Jahapur.

 Chandradwip had 100,000 soldiers fighting in total.
 João Geri, the army commander of his Portuguese allies, led 10,000 soldiers armed with heavy cannons and guns to assist Chandradwip.
 They were also joined by Nana Fernandes as well as the Dutch.
 The Chandradwip navy were prepared with their cannons on the banks of the river between Shujabad and Khudrakathi.
 The land battle took place in a village now referred to as Sangram which is close to Khudrakathi and Khanpura in Babuganj Upazila.
 The Mughals fought with Chandradwip and its allies for roughly a week, before they successfully entered Ramchandra's forts.
 The Baharistan-i-Ghaibi mentions how Ramchandra's mother wished to poison herself to show her disapproval of Ramchandra's activities.
-Ramchandra then arrived in front of them, and kissed the feet of his enemies as a symbol of the surrender of his naval forces.
-The incident was reported to Islam Khan I who ordered the Mughals to now join the forces at Jessore, and entrusted the surveillance of Ramchandra with Raja Satrajit of Bhusna during the remainder of the campaign.
+Ramchandra then arrived in front of the Mughals, and kissed the feet of his enemies as a symbol of the surrender of his naval forces.
+The incident was reported to Islam Khan I who ordered the Mughals to now join the forces at Jessore, and entrusted the surveillance of Ramchandra to Raja Satrajit of Bhusna for the remainder of the campaign.